Sykurpudar/TicTacToe/docs/development_manual.md

 # Development Manual

 Welcome!
-If you're reading this, you wan't to contribute to this Marshmallow TicTacToe.
+If you're reading this, you want to contribute to this Marshmallow TicTacToe.
-This manual describes what you'll need to get the project to build on a fresh machine so that you can start coding.
+This manual describes what you'll need to do in order to get the project to build on a fresh machine so that you can start coding.
 ## Getting started
-First we'll introduce all package prerequisites needed for development and deployment
+First we'll introduce all package prerequisites needed for development and deployment.
 ### Prerequisites
 You'll need the following packages to build.
 Installation instructions are in the next part.